TEDxLehighRiver | Where people meet and ideas flow

 Our Virtual Conversations are free and presented simultaneously on Zoom and Facebook Live.
 Advance registration on Zoom is requested.

-Questions for Craig may be submitted when you register or in real time on chat in Zoom or on Facebook LIVE.
+Questions for Nani may be submitted when you register or in real time on chat in Zoom or on Facebook LIVE.